-Encourage and support the developer of the Longhorn Quarry area in creating a distinct mixed-use destination that supports major attractions, a strong employment base, and desired amenities within the Regional Center.
-Ensure that the land use designations and zoning facilitate a mixture of uses and a denser development pattern than found elsewhere in the Regional Center.
+Encourage and support the redevelopment of the Longhorn Quarry area as a distinct mixed-use destination that supports major attractions, a strong employment base, and desired amenities within the regional center.
+Ensure that the land use designations and zoning facilitate a mixture of uses and a denser development pattern than found elsewhere in the regional center.
 The City can also provide assistance with available incentive programs, infrastructure needs, and streamlining the development process.

-Invest in and support revitalization of the existing commercial and industrial areas within the Regional Center.
+Recommendation #2: Invest in and support revitalization of the existing commercial and industrial areas within the regional center.